Earthquake rocks west Nepal, felt as far as New Delhi

 She said security forces have been dispatched to the remote villages to help with the rescue effort.
 There were reports of houses damaged in many villages but no new reports of casualties.

+Most of the mountain villages are reached on foot and there are no roads to drive heavy equipment to help with the rescue.

+Prime Minister Sher Bahadur Deuba said in a statement he has ordered government officials to provide immediate help to the victims and their families and provide all necessary medical assistance to those wounded.

-Nepal’s National Earthquake Monitoring and Research Center provided preliminary measurements of a 6.6 magnitude.
-The U.S. Geological Survey gave preliminary ratings of a 5.6 magnitude with a depth of 15.7 kilometers (9.8 miles) and its epicenter 21 km (13 miles) east of Dipayal.
+Nepal’s National Earthquake Monitoring and Research Center gave a preliminary magnitude of 6.6.
+The U.S. Geological Survey provided measurements of a 5.7 magnitude with a depth of 18.1 kilometers (11.2 miles) and its epicenter 20 km (12 miles) east of Dipayal.

 Earthquakes are common in mountainous Nepal, which is home to the tallest mountain.
 A 7.8 magnitude earthquake in 2015 killed some 9,000 people and damaged around 1 million structures.